LastAdequateCoder/VanLanschotAssignment/README.md

 ### 2. Build the Solution

-Open the solution in Visual Studio and build, or use the command line:
+Open the solution in Visual Studio and build, or use the command line

 ### 3. Running the Application